-Please bring a copy of your transcripts from all institutions attended, copies of course descriptions for any courses you wish to have considered for transfer and, if possible, a syllabus for each of those courses.
+Transfer students should bring to their advising appointment a copy of transcripts from all institutions attended, copies of course descriptions for any courses to be considered for transfer and, if possible, a syllabus for each of those courses.
 Only courses with a grade of C- or better will be considered for transfer credit.
 Pass/fail courses, internship courses, research-related courses and special topics courses will not be considered for transfer credit.